ButterCam/sisyphus/ReadMe.md

    >
    > **[PROD]** for production runtime environment properties.

    `gradle.properties` are shared between Gradle and Spring.
-Sisyphus Project Plugin will load it and configure Gradle automatically, Sisyphus Configuration Artifact will load it for Spring Framework.
+Sisyphus Project Plugin will load them and configure Gradle automatically.
+Sisyphus Configuration Artifact will load them for Spring Framework.

 2. **Write Protobuf schemas**

-   The next step is designing APIs, create a schema project and write `.proto` files in this project.
+   The next step is to design APIs, which means to create a schema project and to write `.proto` files in this project.

    This is a sample schema project `build.gradle.kts` config.